8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

-- [x] -------- SEARCHES --------
-- [x] change from manual filtering to fuse

-- [x] -------- TICKETS --------
-- [x] for finance managers add call queue, that sales people can add clients too can use ticketing system for this
-- [x] move webleads to ticketing system have it so depending on the label it shows different menus and buttons to deal with it
-- [x] rTChatMessages.create need to search app and switch for tickets instead

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version